 I have to hand it to my boys, they can get very creative while building.
 Better yet, they role play with their building creations.
 If Connor makes a combine out of his Tinker Toys, he becomes the farmer and is in the field harvesting.
 If Dylan makes an airplane out of Bristle Blocks, he is the pilot flying around the room and down the hallway.

-Check out the Makeovers & Motherhood Top 10 Building Toys for Preschoolers for a great list of fun tools for building!
+Check out our Top 10 Building Toys for Preschoolers for a great list of fun tools for building!

 Nothing says Mr. Fix-It like a little boy with a toolbox full of hammers, drills, and screwdrivers!
-Rarely do the boys just “create” at their tool bench though.
+As toddlers and preschoolers, they had their plastic tools and a toy work bench.
+Rarely did the boys just “create” at their work bench though.
 Most of the time, they are fixing truck wheels and working on anything with a visible screw hole!
+Now that they’re older, Grandpa & Grandma supplied them with their own toolbox and a real set of tools (screwdrivers, tape measure, level, hammer).
+Of course, the real tools stay in the garage and only come out for projects they work on with Daddy.

 - Tape measure